cfw-guide/dsi.cfw.guide/_pages/en_US/dumping-nand.md

   - /dump-nand
 ---

 In this step, we'll be making a NAND backup.
-This is a 1:1 copy of your Nintendo DSi internal storage, which we can use later on to setup hiyaCFW and NO$GBA.
+This is a 1:1 copy of your Nintendo DSi internal storage, which we can use later on to set up hiyaCFW and NO$GBA.

 We highly recommend that you do this.
 A NAND backup can be used as a restore point in the future, in case your Nintendo DSi stops working.
 {: .notice--primary}